 Scholarly publications (pdfs provided for personal non-commercial use):

-Malka, A. (in press).
+Malka, A. (2020).
 A closer look at the ideological structuring of political attitudes.
-To appear in E. Borgida, C. M. Federico, & J. M. Miller (Eds.)
+In E. Borgida, C. M. Federico, & J. M. Miller (Eds.)
 At the Forefront of Political Psychology: Essays in Honor of John L. Sullivan.

 Federico, C. M., & Malka, A. (2018).
 The contingent, contextual nature of the relationship between needs for security and certainty and political preferences: Evidence and implications.
 Advances in Political Psychology, 39, 3-48. (pdf)